cirosantilli/linux-cheat/kernel/virtual-address-space.md

 Never changes between processes.

+### TASK_SIZE

 `TASK_SIZE` is typically 3/4 of the total memory.

 Note that this is *virtual* memory, so it is independent of the actual size of the memory as the hardware and the kernel can give processes the illusion that they actually have amounts of memory larger than the hardware for instance.

+Wen a program starts, the kernel puts that value on `ESP`.

+TODO: is it possible to get it later directly (without rewinding the call stack) if it was not stored somewhere else?

 ## ASLR